 As a participant in sport, Iain holds a broad range of coaching qualifications from the SFA B Licence to a BASI Level 2 ski instructor qualification.
 Alpine skiing is a particular interest and he has led student groups at home and abroad for many years, recognising the life-changing impact of outdoor education on individuals.
 He now takes part in climbing, biking and canoeing with the same energy he used to apply to adventure racing and ultra-marathons.

-Susie Sandilands is BBC Scotland’s social media community manager and an associate member of the Chartered Institute of Marketing.
-She has worked at BBC Scotland since 2002, with previous roles in marketing, communications and event management.
-In her current position she specialises in producing bespoke social content and building communities around BBC Scotland’s flagship accounts.
-She is a 2nd Dan black belt in Taekwondo and a former instructor in the sport, who now enjoys interval and weight training and swimming.
-In 2014 Susie was named as the BBC Get Inspired’s first ‘Just for Staff’ Unsung Hero, for encouraging and supporting her colleagues to incorporate activity into their working day.
+Susan Sandilands is Commissioning Executive for BBC Ideas and an associate member of the Chartered Institute of Marketing.
+She has worked for the BBC since 2002, with previous roles as senior content producer in BBC Scotland’s digital department, and prior to that in social media management, marketing, communications and events.
+In her current position she is responsible for liaising with a range of external partners and suppliers to ensure creation and delivery of high quality video content for bbc.co.uk and iPlayer.
+Susan also sits on the sportscotland Board.
+She is a 2nd Dan black belt in Taekwondo and a former instructor in the sport, who now enjoys interval and weight training.
+She was also named as BBC Get Inspired’s first ‘Just for Staff’ Unsung Hero for encouraging and supporting her colleagues to incorporate activity into their working day, as she is a firm believer in the power of sport to improve wellbeing.

 Dilawer Singh MBE